Orientation

 Fun Factor

-Milano Nord is one of the bigger continental European parkruns, with an average of 69 runners.
+Milano Nord is one of the bigger continental European parkruns, with an average field of 74 runners.
 There are a mixture of locals and tourists.
-At a lot of runs on the continent, I have found that the majority of runners are serious (ie fast).
+At a lot of runs on the continent, I have found that the majority of runners are serious (fast).
 Here, there were also plenty of joggers in attendance, so I didn’t feel out of place.
 The park is lovely, so factor in some extra time to spend here.
 And, of course, it’s in the beautiful city of Milan – what’s not to love?